BriteBloomSolutions/Bit-Pong/README.md

 ## The inspiration

 - <img src="https://media.giphy.com/media/Y6HiBFB3Vycn1zLjfI/giphy.gif" alt="Color Changing Paddle" border="0 />
 I was inspired by this color changing paddle.
-This set the theme for the game.
+This set the minimalist colorful theme for the game.

 ## Description
 Bit Pong is based on the 1972 classic Pong game.
 It is a table tennis-themed arcade sports video game with a modern minimalist twist.
 It consists of two paddles that players used to volley a small ball back and forth across a screen.
 The goal of the game is to score as many points as possible by forcing the ball to go past the opponent's paddle.